International cooperation

 Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Traditional Cultural Expressions (the IGC)

-The WIPO IGC is the forum that allows for negotiations on possible international instruments relevant to Indigenous Knowledge (IK) and the IP system occur.
+The WIPO IGC is the forum that allows for negotiations on possible international instruments relevant to Indigenous Knowledge and the IP system occur.

 International instruments are documents agreed at an international level, such as: